mobiroo/OpenIAB/README.md

 Receipt Verification on Server
 ---------------------

-1. Create OpenIabHelper with "Skip signature verification" option and no publicKeys.
-The Mobiroo OpenIAB project defaults to having the verifyMode option set to VERIFY_ONLY_KNOWN.
-If you are using the OnePF version of the OpenIAB project; please specify the verifyMode option in the OpenIAB constructor as follows:
+1. The Mobiroo OpenIAB project defaults to having the verifyMode option set to VERIFY_ONLY_KNOWN.
+If you are using the OnePF version stop now and switch to using the Mobiroo version of the OpenIAB library instead.
+Do not use the OnePF version of the OpenIAB library when connecting to the Mobiroo storefronts.
+At this point you need to specify

     ```java
     Options opts = new OpenIabHelper.Options();